HD 143183

-HD 143183 is a red supergiant variable star of spectral type M3Ia in constellation Norma.
+HD 143183 is a red supergiant variable star of spectral type M3Ia or K2 in the constellation Norma.
 It is a member of the Norma OB1 association, at a distance of about 2 kiloparsecs.
 It is one of the most luminous red supergiants with a luminosity over 250,000 times greater than the Sun, and is as well one of the largest stars with a radius more than a thousand times that of the Sun.
-Older studies frequently calculated higher luminosities and radii.
+Older studies frequently calculated higher luminosities, which would correspond to larger radii.
 It has an estimated mass loss rate of per year and has been once described as a cool hypergiant.
 It is surrounded by a dozen early-type stars and a circumstellar nebula which extends 0.12 pc.

 HD 143183 is catalogued with the variable star designation V558 Normae as its brightness varies irregularly between apparent magnitudes 7.3 and 8.6.

-It is possible that HD 143183 is a spectroscopic binary with an OB+ companion but this is considered doubtful.
+It is possible that HD 143183 is a spectroscopic binary with an OB+ companion, but this is considered doubtful.
 HD 143183 lies approximately 1' from the 10th-magnitude O-class bright giant CD−53 6363, the second-brightest star in the cluster.